Teeth Grinding and Clenching – Night Guards in Boynton Beach

 A customized night guard is an effective way to prevent damage to your teeth, TMJ (jaw joints), and muscles.
 Other benefits may include reduced frequency and intensity of headaches.
 A night guard is a custom-fitted device that is worn similarly to a retainer while you sleep.
 Think of it as a “helmet for your teeth.”

 Many “migraine” headaches may be related to clenching at night.
 Some of Dr. Barr’s patients have had a remarkable reduction of migraine headaches by wearing a night guard.
-Ask him to tell you some of the remarkable patient stories!
+Ask our teeth grinding treatment dentist to tell you some of the remarkable patient stories!

 A misaligned bite can cause damage and discomfort, as well.
 Treatment almost always begins (and often ends) with a night guard.
 But it may include selective reshaping of the biting surfaces, restorative treatment, orthodontics, or a combination of these.